rmall2003/violence-detection-ai/README.md

      - If using VSCode and facing problem with model training, you are suggested to use Juypter Notebook.
 5. **Run the Web Application-**
    - Start the Flask application: *python app.py*
+     - Visit http://127.0.0.1:5000 in your web browser to access the web interface.
 6. **Upload Videos-**
    - Use the interface to upload a video for analysis.
 The AI system will classify it as either **Violence** or **Non-Violence**.